Fleker/Gltn/_nightlies/docs/docs/02_Plugins/00_Panels_API.md

 * url - The place where this file currently exists so that it can be loaded
 * keys overriden - An array of keys that will not complete their specified function in a browser or Gltn.
 They will be overriden for control in the panel as long as the panel's life.
 By default this is an empty array.
 * service - This is a boolean that specifies whether this is a service.
 This is true by default in services, false by default in panels.

+## *Inspiration and Ideas*
+If you want to make a dictionary, but don't know where to start, look at some of these ideas:

+### Calculator
+A very simple tool, but also very effective at computing things while you're writing a lab report.

+### Simple Speechmaking
+On the news, it is recommended that a sentence have no more than 20 syllables.
+This makes the information more digestible.
+How about creating a panel that checks one's speech and advises the user on how to improve sentence structure?

+### Virtual Assistant
+You may think Siri is innovative, but Microsoft had their own virtual assistant in early versions of Word.
+Clippy was an iconic figure who used natural language to answer user questions.

+#### Challenges - Go Further
+* A simple chatbot can be set up in a panel, but what if the user wants to open a different panel?
+It may be better for this bot to be present outside of a panel.
+Since it'll take site space, it should be movable with the mouse or finger.
+* Text is one way to interact with a bot, but it doesn't seem very natural.
+Take the idea of a tutor to the digital world: use text-to-speech and speech-to-text APIs to make a better chatbot

+### Words / Day
+Writers occasionally set daily goals for themselves.
+They may want to write 5,000 words that day.
+While Gltn has a word counter, it doesn't have a way to track words over time and measure goals.
+An author may appreciate this tool giving them constant feedback in the services bar.

+#### Challenges - Go Further
+* Make an API for this data so that a user can select this source for their spreadsheet.
+* Add a timer so writers can track how much time they're spending
+* If the user wants to take a break every hour or so, you should notify them
+    * But ONLY if they are having writer's block.
+If they're on a roll, don't disturb them

+### Image Manager
+Gltn supports image imports, but there's no central manager for all images in a paper like there is with citations.

+#### Challenges - Go Further
+* Intercept with the default image picker.
+Let the user upload an image OR pick one from their library already
+* Allow the user to store images per-file or store all of them in the same place, allowing for more image sharing
+* Pull from popular royalty-free image sites to offer another source for the user
+    * Even if they don't put it in their "library", offer a way to star certain photos